tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a KeyUpdate with the old key is received before accepting any messages encrypted with the new key.
 Failure to do so may allow message truncation attacks.

+KeyUpdate signals a key change, so the receiver MUST check that the end of the KeyUpdate message aligns with a record boundary.

 #  Record Protocol